Locations:

 Diagnosis and Tests

-Your healthcare provider may also perform an EKG while you exercise to measure your heart’s activity under stress.
+They may also perform an EKG while you’re physically active to measure your heart’s activity under stress.
 This is an exercise stress test.
-Sometimes, it shows left posterior fascicular blocks that weren’t detected on an initial resting EKG.
+Sometimes, it shows left posterior fascicular blocks that didn’t show up on the EKG you had while at rest.

 Management and Treatment